CTAF: 126.95

 WARNING!

-Aerobatics are not permitted in the circuit area below 2000’
+Aerobatics are not permitted in the circuit area.

 Due to the increase in aircraft near misses and runway incursions at Goolwa Airport, it is imperative that all pilots are familiar with the requirements for radio broadcasts at non-towered aerodromes.